sergiocarracedo/blog/source/_posts/vue-router-lazy-loading-and-chunking.md

 The first step, maybe, is separate styles from _app.js_ in their own CSS files.

-To do this, we'll use the _Webpack_ plugin _[MiniCssExtractPlugin](https://webpack.js.org/plugins/mini-css-extract-plugin/)_ witch we configure like this:
+To do this, we'll use the _Webpack_ plugin _[MiniCssExtractPlugin](https://webpack.js.org/plugins/mini-css-extract-plugin/)_ which we'll configure like this:

 ```js
 // webpack.config.js